Red-Portal/ray-awesome-papers/README.md

 * Fuchs, Adi, and David Wentzlaff. [**"The Accelerator Wall: Limits of Chip Specialization."**](http://parallel.princeton.edu/papers/wall-hpca19.pdf) 2019 IEEE International Symposium on High-Performance Computer Architecture (HPCA).
 IEEE, 2019.

-* Ulyanov, Dmitry, Andrea Vedaldi, and Victor Lempitsky. [**"Deep image prior."**](https://arxiv.org/abs/1711.10925) Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+* Ulyanov, Dmitry, Andrea Vedaldi, and Victor Lempitsky. [**"Deep Image Prior."**](https://arxiv.org/abs/1711.10925) Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
 2018.
     * *Deep image prior (DIP) is one of the recently discovered mysteries in convolutional neural networks (CNN).
 The paper shows that CNNs inherently have a structural bias towards 'natural images'.
 However, it only briefly discusses the discovery and provides limited theoretical insight (which makes the DIP an open problem).*
     * Follow-up works
         * Zezhou Cheng, Matheus Gadelha, Subhransu Maji, Daniel Sheldon. [**"A Bayesian Perspective on the Deep Image Prior"**](https://arxiv.org/abs/1904.07457).
 Proceedings of the 2019 Conference on Computer Vision and Pattern Recognition (CVPR'19).